adobe/ride/Usage.md

 ### Creating Environment Configs
-Part of the way you define how Ride (and your extension) interacts with your service is through a environment configuration.
-In this project, you'll create java .properties files, which define the components of the core url for each of the environments on which your service runs, to include:
+Part of the way you define how Ride (and your extension) interacts with your service is through an environment configuration.
+In this project, you'll create java .properties files, which define the components of the core URL for each of the environments on which your service runs, to include:

 	* endpoints
 	* ports